 Furthermore, at least for me, even the two 2-hour sessions do not feel equal.
 The parts have a different number of questions, and with Part II having the images, it feels to me like the difficulty level is far greater for Part II.

-Here’s my IBLCE Exam tip: The agency which administers the exam, PearsonVue, has a instructions and a miniature make-believe exam.
-It’s worth your while to visit their site, and become familiar with the rules, and the mechanism of how the exam works.
+Here’s my IBLCE Exam tip: The testing center has a instructions available on their website.
+It’s worth your while to visit their site, and become familiar with the rules.
 It may save you some minutes.

 2. Plan your breaks